The meaningmaking lens on AI

 Why is meaningmaking a powerful and vital lens for understanding work and AI?
 Because every single one of the important and difficult decisions we make in business — including judgment calls” and moral decisions” — requires meaningmaking.
 And only humans can do meaningmaking work, while machines cannot do meaningmaking work at all (for now).

-So here are six short essays I’ve written over the last 18 months.
-They unpack the concept of meaningmaking and how it applies to thinking strategically about AI, AI products, and the future of work.
+So here are 9 short essays I’ve written over the last 30 months.
+They unpack the concept of meaningmaking and how it applies to thinking strategically about AI, AI products, and the future of business, work, and learning.

 1. Meaningmaking as a uniquely human capacity.